 NOTE: The program name in the cataloging record must be that which is provided by the Graduate Office on the spreadsheet.
 Do not use any variant form or department listed on the title page.
 A copy of the Degree Programs and their codes can be found in Graduate Degree Program Codes.

-4) Temporary bibliographic records for each electronic thesis accessible via Scholarworks are created in ALEPH, using an established template.
-Each bib record contains the fields for author, title, statement of responsibility, pagination, mode of access, the 502 and 690 fields, and a 910 field stating “TEMP” and the Thesis Cataloger's initials plus the date.
-The bib records then have item and holding records created for their corresponding Scholarworks URL.
+6) Electronic theses which are accessible via Scholarworks but are under embargo are given temporary bibliographic records in ALEPH using an established template.
+Each bib record contains the fields for author, title, statement of responsibility, 506 field, mode of access, the 502 and 690 fields, and a 910 field stating “TEMP” plus the Thesis Cataloger's initials and the date.
+A 590 field is added with the following note: “At the request of the author, this thesis is currently under embargo and will not be available until an unspecified date” or, if available, “until [date]”.
+The bib records then have item and holdings records created for their corresponding Scholarworks URL (Step 7 below).
 These temp records allow the library to have an established access point in the OPAC while awaiting a fully cataloged bibliographic record.
-If the record has an embargo on it, a note is added to the Holdings record (see below).
-Bib records without any subject headings (save for some art, theater and MFA English works) are considered incomplete and are not to be uploaded to OCLC.
+Once a full OCLC bib record is available, these temp ALEPH records are to be overlaid (see Special Situation, below).

 7) To create an electronic resource item record for each thesis's bibliographic record in ALEPH: